department-of-veterans-affairs/vets-api-clients/README.md

 - The [Address Validation](https://developer.va.gov/explore/verification/docs/address_validation) service (for VA internal use only) provides methods to both standardize and validate addresses.

 ### Appeals Status*
 - Use the [Appeals Status](https://developer.va.gov/explore/benefits/docs/appeals) API to request the status of a Veteran's benefits claim appeal.
-Currently for VA internal use only, but third-party access is coming soon.
+Currently for VA internal use only.

 ### Authorization (OpenID Connect)
 - For [Health](https://developer.va.gov/explore/health/docs/authorization) and [Veteran Verification](https://developer.va.gov/explore/verification/docs/authorization).
 The VA API Platform uses the OpenID Connect standard to allow Veterans to authorize third-party applications to access data on their behalf.